 Using the lang

-attribute for each transcript allows screen readers to invoke correct pronunciation.
+attribute and correct ISO code for each transcript enables screenreaders to invoke correct pronunciation 2.
 It also gives compliance with WCAG Success Criterion 3.1.2 Language of Parts.

 [dir="rtl"] {text-align: start;}

-I propose these changes to transcripts for the video component.
+I proposed these changes to transcripts for the video component in the Single Digital Presence design system.
 The existing transcript link navigates away from the context, producing a disorienting experience.
-Using collapsible panels and accommodating more languages improves the component design.
+Using collapsible panels and accommodating more languages improves the video component design.
 It gives familiar interaction patterns and an inclusive transcript experience.

 What else might improve the component design or the transcript experience?
 How might we make it easy for Content Management System editors to add the language attribute to transcripts?